Baryton trios (Haydn)

 A copy of Prince Esterházy's baryton, on display at his palace in Eisenstadt.

 Joseph Haydn wrote 123 trios for the unusual combination of baryton, viola and cello.
 Three further trios for baryton, cello and violin (Hob.
 XI:89-91) are considered part of the series.
 As Sisman notes, they are the “most intensively cultivated genre” of Haydn’s early career.

 The baryton

 The baryton is a bowed string instrument of the viol family played in Europe during the 17th and 18th centuries.
 It has six or seven strings of gut, arranged over a fretted fingerboard, plus a lower set of wire strings.
 When the gut strings are bowed, the wire strings vibrate sympathetically, enriching the tone.
 The wire strings may also be plucked by the performer's left thumb, creating a contrasting tonal quality.
-For full information, see baryton.

 History

 Haydn began composing baryton trios in 1765.
 At the time he had been working for the princes of the Esterházy family since 1761, and since 1762 for the newly reigning Prince Nikolaus.
 Nikolaus had previously played the viola da gamba (an instrument similar to the baryton, but without the sympathetic strings), but in 1765 he purchased a baryton.
 In the same year, Haydn received an official reprimand from the prince for neglecting his duties; for details of this episode see Gregor Werner.
 An addendum to the reprimand specified that Haydn should also spend more time composing works for the Prince's new instrument:

 "Finally, said Capelmeister Haydn is urgently enjoined to apply himself to compositions more diligently than heretofore, and especially to write such pieces as can be played on the gamba [i.e., baryton], of which pieces we have seen very few up to now; and to be able to judge his diligence, he shall at times send us the first copy, cleanly and carefully written, of each and every composition."

 Haydn responded vigorously to this command, and his efforts soon met with the Prince's approval.
 On 4 January 1766, Esterházy wrote to his administrator:

 "I have this moment received from Hayden [sic] three pieces which please me very much.
 You are accordingly to pay him in my name twelve ducats from the treasury and to tell him at the same time that he is to write six more pieces like those he has just sent me, together with two solos, to be delivered as soon as possible."